 RedR Australia's training facilities are located in remote environments.
-The closest hospitals can be over 30km away from the venue.
 Therefore please be prepared with all your medical needs.way from the venue.
-Therefore please be prepared with all your medical needs.

-Registration takes place from 10:30 am on the first day of all courses and activities will conclude at 1:00 pm on the final day.
+Registration takes place from 9:00am on the first day of all courses.
 To receive your course certificate you must complete the entire course.

 It is strongly recommended that all participants complete the prescribed reading prior to the course.
 Pre-reading will be sent to registered participants two weeks prior to the course commencement date.

-Please refer to your course orientation guide, received upon enrolment, for more detailed essential course information.
+Please refer to your course orientation guide, received upon enrollment, for more detailed essential course information.

 The Training Team